Los Angeles COVID-19 Dashboard

 Hover over a city/neighborhood below to see the rate of cases per 100,00 people, the total number of cases, 1-day growth rate of cases, the total number of deaths and neighborhood characteristics include the population over 65, the percent of people without health insurance, the population living below the federal poverty line, and the rate of asthma-related ER visits per 1,000 people.

 Further down the page, explore cases by age group and race/ethnicity.
 All data on COVID-19 is pulled directly from the LA County Department of Public Health COVID-19 Surveillance Dashboard and Press Releases.
-All data is updated daily, with the exception of tests which are updated weekly.
-Daily information is reported as of Monday, January 04, 2021.
+All data is updated weekly.
+Weekly information is reported as of Friday, April 16, 2021.